 - Blackheads– the tip of the pimple is black, due to increased clogging

 - Pustules– larger red or pink bumps, with pus causing white tips

 - Nodules and cysts– larger, deeper set pimples that can contain pus and can leave scars

 What causes acne?

 While there is no one specific cause of acne, several elements are clearly involved in the development of the condition.
-These include hormones, including those changes experienced during puberty and pregnancy, and through the use of hormone-related drugs, including birth control pills; topical skin applications such as certain make up and there is also an hereditary or genetic component.
+These include hormones, including those changes experienced during puberty and pregnancy, and through the use of hormone-related drugs, including birth control pills ; topical skin applications such as certain make-up, and there is also a hereditary or genetic component.

 Treating your acne

-There are a variety of treatments for acne, including oral drugs, topical medicines and light based therapies.
+There are a variety of treatments for acne, including oral drugs, topical medicines and light-based therapies.
 Your Dermatologist will be able to determine the best treatment type for your skin type and acne type.
-At Neutral Bay Laser & Dermatology we have access to the latest in acne therapies, including Kleresca.
+At Neutral Bay Laser & Dermatology Clinic, we have access to the latest in acne therapies, including Kleresca.